Philippe d'Auvergne: Second claim to the throne of Bouillon

 In 1814 the Comte d'Artois, of the House of Bourbon, was proclaimed King Louis XVIII.
 When d'Auvergne visited him in Paris, the King agreed to support d'Auvergne's claim to the Duchy of Bouillon, due to all the support he had given to the Royalists over the last 20 years.
 The officials of the Duchy took an oath to d'Auvergne as the 8th Duc de Bouillon and he was formally declared Prince of Bouillon.

 On hearing Napoleon had returned to power in 1815, d'Auvergne went to Brussels and marched to war with a small regiment formed in the colours of Bouillon.
 Nine days before the Battle of Waterloo, d'Auvergne discovered that the Congress of Vienna, which was allowed by the Treaty of Paris to rewrite the map of Europe, had decided to form the United Kingdom of the Netherlands as a buffer state along the northern border of France.
 This meant there was no place for an independent principality and the Duchy of Bouillon would be annexed to the Grand Duchy of Luxembourg (at that time considered part of the Kingdom of the Netherlands due to the personal union of the two states).

 Although the independence of the Duchy was lost, there were rights to the estates (including some in France), however further complications came in the form of another claimant to the throne, Prince Charles de Rohan (who was a grandson of a half-sister of the 6th Duke).
 Things looked good for d'Auvergne since he had the backing of Lord Castlereagh and the Congress had rejected a similar case.
 With everyone watching events that would lead to Waterloo, the Congress decided that the King of the Netherlands should rule on the case, and left the ruling to arbitrators and the King.
 Whilst d'Auvergne was away, the Congress decided to uphold the arbitrators decision in favor of the claim by Rohan, the blood relation.

 Death

-Philippe d'Auvergne returned to London, the security for his personal loans having been lost, he was bankrupt, owing £12,000 in Jersey alone.
-He committed suicide at Holmes' Hotel, London, on 18 September 1816; he was buried in St. Margaret's Church, Westminster.
+D'Auvergne returned to London, the security for his personal loans having been lost, he was bankrupt, owing £12,000 in Jersey alone.
+He died at Holmes' Hotel, London, on 18 September 1816; he was buried in St. Margaret's Church, Westminster.

 An inventory of his house and library from the auction of his estate are held by the Jersey Archives.
 The Duchy of Bouillon remained in upheaval until 1825 when it was divided between the last Duke of Bourbon, the Prince de La Trémoille and the Princesse de Poix.

 Philippe d'Auvergne died with the titles: